 She fell to former number 1 Maria Sharapova in the third round.
 Sharapova has won the US Open before in 2006 so it would have caused a big upset if she had knocked her out as well.

 Beatrice Capra is half Italian, her father Giovanni comes from Monza, and has trained at the Evert Academy, Boca Raton, Florida, which is run by former Champion Chris Evert, and it was the Academy and the USTA that jointly announced Capra’s personal decision to attend Duke’s University and they are both behind her all the way.

 John McEnroe’s brother Patrick, who is General Manager of USTA Player Development said the Tennis Association backed her decision to concentrate on her education and feels strongly collegiate tennis can be part of a player’s pathway to professional tennis.

-Capra, known as "Trice" on the tour joins a number of top US Juniors who played collegiate tennis, including Caroline Price, the Under 18 National Clay Court Champion who played at the University of North Carolina.
+Capra, known as “Trice” on the tour joins several top US Juniors who played collegiate tennis, including Caroline Price, the Under 18 National Clay Court Champion who played at the University of North Carolina.

 Her goal is to reach the top 10 in the world.
 In under a year she had risen from 347 to a high of 201.